backstreetbrogrammer/35_ParallelStreams/README.md

 ## Chapter 02.
 Performance Gains using Parallel Streams

-While using parallel streams, there are 2 features which can affect performance:
+While using parallel streams, there are two features that can affect performance:

 - Autoboxing
 - Pointer chasing